 People who apply hero leadership on the job see themselves as the primary player in problem-solving.
 Whether consciously or unconsciously, they’ve nurtured their staff’s dependency on them for most of what happens in the office, draining the team of efficiency because everyone must consult the boss.
 Think about what happens when four lanes of traffic merge into one.
 The same applies to your organization’s workload having to funnel through one person.
 Hero leaders also have difficulty delegating and focusing on the tasks that take them away from the day-to-day operations, but are essential to good leadership, like visioning and strategic thinking.

 Servant leaders, on the other hand, empower teams to think collaboratively on their own and to bring solutions to the table.
 The focus is on the team rather than the leader.
 By consistently looking at how they give their people the tools and autonomy to succeed, servant leaders have multiplied the brainpower of their organization.

 Revisit the metaphor I mentioned above and consider expanding one lane of traffic to four and allowing for off-ramps and scenic stops along the way.
 Servant leadership models this type of traffic flow, enabling freedom of movement and decision-making.
 Leaders who serve also prefer to put the spotlight on their people rather than seeking out recognition for themselves.
 By doing so, they send the message that their people are valued.

 If on occasion, you find yourself exhibiting hero leadership behavior, try to understand why and consult trusted colleagues for feedback.
 Look for ways you can move toward the opposite end of the spectrum where servant leadership lies.
 If you’re successful, you’ll sustain greater productivity and develop future leaders along the way.

 Like what you read?
 Never miss a post about leadership, transparency, and trust by signing up for my weekly mailing list, delivered right to your inbox.
-Sign up here.Tags: character, servant leadership, teamwork
+Sign up here.Tags: character, servant leadership, service, teamwork